ojuss/citadel-explore-app/README.md

   <img src="assets/Screenshot 2025-07-10 at 17-51-55 Explore App.png" alt="Explore App Main Screen" width="300"/>
   <img src="assets/Screenshot 2025-07-10 at 17-52-19 Explore App.png" alt="Explore App Profile View" width="300"/>
 </div>

-*The app features a modern, full-screen interface with profile cards, interactive buttons, and smooth transitions.*

-p.s : I'm mostly a web dev guy so it was my first time building an expo app and I've many a times vibe coded my way through it.
-I want to give acknowledgement Claude for the great assistance and I had lots of fun implementing the app!
-Thanks lots for the opportunity!

 ## Overview